hdvanegasm/scl-rs/README.md

 Once the network configuration is loaded, you create a `Network` instance that contains the channels to the peers.

 The communication channels send `Packet` instances, which is an encapsulation of bytes.
 As an example, the packets may contain information of shares, field elements, polynomials, elliptic curve points, or any other serializable type in the library.
 The interaction between parties are done using the functions `send` and `recv` defined in the `Network` implementation.

 ## Missing features

+- [ ] Write missing tests for all the functionalities.
 - [x] ~Implement secp256k1~.
 - [x] ~Implement Feldman VSS~.
 - [ ] Document the source code.